 - It has longer limbs.

-Considering The Facts
+Considering The Specs

 Once you’ve set your eyes and heart on one type of the crossbow from the ones featured above, you also have to take into account some main characteristics such as:

 The dilemma here is whether to pick a lighter crossbow or not.

 - It’s easier to carry because it doesn’t weigh much.

 - It’s a better option if you have to stalk your prey for longer periods and distances.

 - It’s not as stable, so you may miss your target if you’re not already an accurate shooter.